Seniors Legal Rights

 Stop Pre-Approved Credit Card Offers

-If you wish to “opt out” of DMA mailing lists, send a letter with your complete name (including variations), mailing address, and email address, along with a check or money order made out to DMA in the amount of $1 for each name to:
+If you wish to “opt out” of DMA mailing lists, register online at www.dmachoice.org, or by sending a letter with your complete name (including variations), mailing address, email address, and signature, along with a check or money order made out to DMA in the amount of $3 to:

-Your name should be removed from DMA member lists for three years.
+You can also opt out of DMA mailing lists by visiting www.dmachoice.org.
+(Online registration costs $2.)
+Whether you register by mail or online, your name should be removed from DMA member lists for ten years.
 (It may take up to three months for you to see a decrease in the amount of mail you receive.)
 Remember, this does not eliminate all junk mail.
-You will continue to receive mail from companies and organizations that do not belong to the DMA.
+You will continue to receive mail from companies and organizations that do not belong to DMA.